akilagithub/devopsforms/README.md

 # DevOps Forms Workshop

+This workshop guides you through the setup, and the configuration of an Oracle Developer Cloud Service pipeline in order to deploy an Oracle Forms application on Oracle Cloud Infrastructure (OCI).

 Note That this workshop is not standalone.
 You need a database for Forms Application so you have to do the [devopsdb workshop](https://github.com/cpruvost/devopsdb) before.

 Sure you need :